zedstarr/RS-B665-Remote-Control/README.md

-# RS-B665-Remote-Control
+# Technics RS-B665 Cassette Deck Remote Control

-### Browser-based remote control of a Technics RS-B665 Cassette Tape Deck using a Raspberry Pi/Node-RED/relays.
+### Browser-based remote control of a Technics RS-B665 Cassette Tape Deck using a Raspberry Pi with Node-RED and some relays.

 Requires hardware hacking of the cassette deck - soldering a lead onto the control panel's main board connector and replicating the internal resistor chain to create appropriate REW/PLAY/FF/STOP signals to the deck.